 - Innovation for all types of services and products, in mature

-Clicked has a great deal of expertise within JTBD.
-You can read more about JTBD in our thinking section.
+I have a good degree of expertise within JTBD.
+You can read more about JTBD in my thinking section.

 Depth interviews are a classic qualitative technique for eliciting attitudinal and behavioural detail.
-We run them 1-2-1, or in pairs or triads.
+I run them 1-2-1, or in pairs or triads.